Glossary

 CSRD

-Corporate Sustainability Reporting DirectiveEU directive (2022/2464) requiring large companies and listed SMEs to report on sustainability matters, including taxonomy alignment.
+Corporate Sustainability Reporting DirectiveEU Directive (2022/2464) requiring large companies and listed SMEs to report on sustainability matters, including taxonomy alignment.

 Delegated Act